-The public reception at our Pier Avenue office is open following refurbishment work, though there is building site hoarding around it.
+The public reception at our Pier Avenue office is open following refurbishment work.
 This includes our Housing Reception, relocated from Clacton Town Hall.

 Opening hours (Monday to Friday, 10am to 4pm) remain unchanged.

-Licensing enquiries will also return to the Pier Avenue office, from 10am to 12noon Tuesdays and Wednesdays, and 1-4pm on Fridays.
+Licensing enquiries are also at the Pier Avenue office, from 10am to 12noon Tuesdays and Wednesdays, and 1-4pm on Fridays.

 Tendring District Council is carrying out a programme to transform the way it delivers services to the community.